 In preclinical studies, Dbait combined with various cancer treatments such as radiotherapy and chemotherapy, showed better tumor growth control in a dose dependent manner, and complete cure at high dose without relapse in many tumor models.
 Dbait is also active as a standalone treatment in the tumors with genetic instability, a hallmark of all cancers at the advanced stage.
 In addition, tumor metastasis was delayed when treated by Dbait in several animal models.
 Predictive biomarkers of Dbait have been identified and under development.

-DRIIM, the 1st-in-human trial of DT01 (a cholesterol-Dbait conjugate) combines with radiotherapy in the patients suffering from local metastatic melanoma has been initiated in Q4 2011 in France.
+DRIIM, the 1st-in-human trial of DT01 (the clinical form of Dbait) combined with palliative radiotherapy in patients suffering from metastatic melanoma has been carried out in France and shows (in 23 patients):

-- Good local, systemic, and immune tolerance and safety;
+– Good local, systemic, and immune tolerance and safety of DT01

-These preliminary clinical results consolidate the proof of concept of Dbait/DT01, and warrant further clinical development of DT01 by systemic administration.
+These early clinical results consolidate the proof of concept of Dbait/DT01, and warrant further clinical development.